 - Complete your four (4) courses with a 3.0 GPA or better, and select “Get Credit” for each course ($400 per course)

-- Receive an official transcript with your academic credit, which you can immediately apply towards the 3+1 program at Ira A. Fulton Schools of Engineering.
-Students who complete the Engineering Fast Track will receive the STEM Record of Achievement.
+- Receive an official college transcript with your academic credit, which you can immediately apply towards the 3+1 program at Ira A. Fulton Schools of Engineering.